Thomas Hope (designer): Writing

 Soon after Hope's death in 1831, his widow Louisa remarried her cousin William Carr Beresford, 1st Viscount Beresford.
 His family thereafter embraced conservative values, causing them to authorise the demolition of the writer's legendary London home, disperse his fabled art collection, and distance themselves from his Oriental masterpiece.
 No substantial collection of Hope's personal papers survived the family indifference and Anastasius, his magnum opus, became a victim of the sanctimonious morality of the Victorian age.

 Nevertheless, it influenced the later works of William Thackeray, Mark Twain and Herman Melville.
 More recently, the noted Orientalist Robert Irwin wrote, "this book, one of the most important books of the nineteenth century, should be much more widely read."

 In addition to his other accomplishments, Hope was the author of an important philosophical work published posthumously, The Origin and Prospect of Man (1831), in which his speculations diverged widely from the social and religious views of the Victorian age.
 This volume, which has been cited by the philosopher Roger Scruton, was a highly eclectic work and took a global view of the challenges facing humanity.

 In his obituary published in The Mirror of Literature, Amusement, and Instruction Volume 17, No. 476, Saturday, 12 February 1831, it was written, "We remember the opinion of a writer in the Edinburgh Review, soon after the publication of Anastasius.
 With a degree of pleasantry and acumen peculiar to northern criticism, he asks, 'Where has Mr. Hope hidden all his eloquence and poetry up to this hour?
 How is it that he has, all of a sudden, burst out into descriptions which would not disgrace the pen of Tacitus, and displayed a depth of feeling and vigor of imagination which Lord Byron could not excel?
 We do not shrink from one syllable of this eulogy.'"

 Still commonly known among literary circles as "Anastasius Hope", the combined artistic legacy of Thomas Hope is still of universal interest and importance.

 Death and legacy

-In early 1831 Hope fell ill.
-He died on 2 February at Duchess Street; and was laid to rest on 12 February in the mausoleum at Deepdene.
-In his later years he had cemented his position in society, despite never obtaining a peerage.
-By the time of his death his contribution to art and architecture had been widely recognised.
+In early 1831, Hope fell ill.
+He died on 2 February at Duchess Street and was laid to rest on 12 February in the mausoleum at Deepdene.

 The two mansions Hope created have been lost; that in Duchess Street was demolished by his son in 1851 and Deepdene in 1969.
 The only complete surviving structure built by Hope is the Deepdene mausoleum.
 Built in 1818, the structure was the first recorded work at Deepdene.
 It was permanently sealed in 1957 and buried in 1960.
 The Mausolea and Monuments Trust has been working with Mole Valley District Council to rescue the structure and is running a campaign to excavate and repair it.

 The principal elevation was excavated in 2013, with further restoration in 2016.